Your Destination Wedding in Tuscany

-The perfect place for a certain kind of Tuscan wedding
+The perfect destination for a unique Tuscan wedding

-If you are looking to get married in Tuscany, then you might want to consider a wedding at Podere Patrignone.
-Patrignone weddings are generally relaxed affairs, with lots of good food and wine served al fresco, maybe some dancing under the stars, maybe even some fireworks...who knows?
-That really is up to you.
-In any case, we're not really suited to formal, choreographed events, so if that's your dream, then there are lots of lovely places around so much more glam than our humble 15th century farmhouse.
+If you are hoping to have a destination wedding in Tuscany, then you might want to consider a Tuscan wedding at Podere Patrignone.
+Patrignone weddings are relaxed and friendly, with plenty of excellent food and wine served under the stars, followed by dancing by torch-light, maybe even some fireworks...who knows?
+It really is up to you, and your imagination.

-We usually have a couple of weddings here every year (we set a limit on how many we do), and although they are a lot of work for us, they are fantastic fun and we love doing them.
+We have two weddings here every year, and although they are a lot of work for us, they are fantastic fun and we love doing them.

-- The ideal Patrignone Tuscan Wedding is between 15 and 50 people.
+- The ideal Podere Patrignone Tuscan Wedding is between 15 and 50 people.

-- We are in a beautiful rural location with stunning panoramic views, an amazing back-drop for this amazing day (and not bad for your photos either).
+- We are in a beautiful rural location with stunning panoramic views in every direction, an amazing back-drop for your amazing Wedding Day (and not bad for your photos either).

-- The fee you will pay is for the basic room rental costs plus a one-off hosting fee of €2950 (2016 rate) for renting the Villa's facilities on the day, plus any catering, wine, equipment rental etc.
+- You pay us for your accommodation rental costs, plus a one-off hosting fee of €2950 (2017-8 rate) for renting the Villa's facilities on the day, plus any catering, wine, equipment rental etc.

 Have you thought about...?